The Bible: Spirit inspired truthIntroduction

 As the history of the Jewish people unfolded, the events were remembered and repeated to the next generation.
-That doesn't mean that their stories were inaccurate.
-Ancient people were very careful in passing on their traditions.
-During the Kingdom period, 1000 BC onward, histories of their past were written out, some of which were accepted as "Inspired", i.e. God had guided their composition.
+That doesn't mean that their stories were inaccurate - ancient people were very careful in passing on their traditions.
+During the Kingdom period, 1000 BC onward, histories of their past were written out, some of which were accepted as "Inspired", i.e., God had guided their composition.
 The last history books were composed during or after the exile of the Jewish people in Babylon, 600 to 500 BC, using written records saved from the destruction of Jerusalem - Kings, Chronicles and finally Ezra and Nehemiah.

 The book of Psalms is a collection of Jewish Hymns composed from the time of David (1000 BC) to 400 BC.
 Proverbs is a collection of wise sayings, many possibly from King Solomon.
 Proverbs, with Ecclesiastes and Job, are known as Wisdom literature.
-They show how a wise child of God should live as a member of the Kingdom in a fallen world.
+They show how a child of God can live as a member of the Kingdom in a fallen world.
 They also tackle the issue of the suffering of the righteous.

 The Prophetic books are records of the teachings, sermons and writings of the messengers of God.
 These men spoke to the Jewish people between 800 BC and 400 BC.
 Some of the books were written by followers of the prophets, while others were written by the Prophets themselves.
 The writing prophets tended to be the later ones.
 Some of these used a special literary form known as Apocalyptic.
 Daniel, parts of Ezekiel and Zechariah are Apocalyptic literature.

 The Jewish scholars were very careful in copying out the books of the Old Testament.
 Each book was carefully copied onto leather or copper and rolled up to form a scroll.
-We actually have copies of the Old Testament books dating from approx. 200 BC.
+We actually have copies of the Old Testament books dating from around 200 BC.